 Entry in the commercial register is only possible with a deposit slip

 After you have deposited the required share capital into the business bank account, you’ll receive a deposit slip from the bank.
 This document requires the notary in order to apply for the registration of the company to the commercial register (German article).
 Therefore, we recommend sending the receipt to your notary immediately after your appointment with the bank, in order to keep the period as short as possible until entry in the commercial register.

 Why is a fast process so important?
-The limitation of liability (or Haftungsbeschränkung) of a corporation only takes effect after the company has been entered in the commercial register.
-Until that time, all shareholders are personally liable (German article) and without limitation with the private assets for the company in formation.
+The limitation of liability (or Haftungsbeschränkung) of a corporation only takes effect after the company has been entered into the commercial register.
+Until that time, all shareholders are personally liable and without limitation with the private assets for the “company in-formation”.

 The information published on our site is all written and checked by experts with the greatest care.
 Nevertheless, we cannot guarantee the accuracy of this information, as laws and regulations are subject to constant change.
 Therefore, always consult an expert in a specific case – we would be happy to connect you with the right professional.

 firma.de assumes no liability for damages caused by errors in the texts.